bcgov/AzureFilesPoC/README.md

 ## Project Background

-The BC Government is building an Azure AI Foundry landing zone to enable secure AI model consumption.
-This project also evaluates Azure Files as a solution for on-premises storage challenges:
+Originally this project evaluated Azure Files and Blob container storage to analyze storage cost reductions.
+That work is currently on hold; the landing zone has been repurposed to validate and test Azure AI Foundry and Azure OpenAI model deployments from a VM accessed via Azure Bastion.

 ### AI Foundry Use Case (Current Focus)
 - **Secure AI Access**: VM-based script execution for AI model APIs